niqodea/breadcrumbs/README.md

 2. **Progression**: As we traverse towards `sub2`, at each step, another breadcrumb symlink `.project.bc` is created pointing to the parent directory's breadcrumb (`../.project.bc`).
 3. **End Result**: By the time we reach `sub2`, we've established a trail of breadcrumb symlinks, guiding us from `sub2` back to the `project` directory seamlessly.

-After executing breadcrumbs for the given example:
+After setting up breadcrumbs for the given example, we get the following:

 ```
 project/